 People who want to stop using tobacco find the care they need at Mayo Clinic, where specialists in smoking cessation support them as they try to live tobacco- and nicotine-free.
-The Mayo Clinic team of tobacco treatment specialists offers a range of treatment options, including counseling, medication, behavioral therapies, residential treatment programs and relapse prevention strategies.
+The Mayo Clinic team of tobacco treatment specialists offers a range of treatment options, including counseling, medication, behavioral therapies, a residential smoking cessation program and relapse prevention strategies.

-The Mayo Clinic Nicotine Dependence Center at Mayo Clinic's campus in Minnesota was one of the first centers in the country to focus exclusively on treatments for tobacco dependence.
-This model of care has now become the standard in many medical centers around the U.S.
+The Mayo Clinic Nicotine Dependence Center at Mayo Clinic's campus in Minnesota was one of the first centers in the United States to focus exclusively on treatments for tobacco dependence.
+This model of care has now become the standard in many medical centers.